-2018 Boy Scout Resident Camp Meal Services
+2019Scout Resident Camp Meal Services

 All meals, except Wednesday dinner, will be prepared and served in the Camp Pupukea Dining Hall.
 All Scouts, Leaders, and Staff are expected to adhere to the camp food service schedule.
-Dietary needs can be accommodated if requests are made to Aloha Council at least two weeks prior to the troop's arrival at camp.
+Dietary needs can be accommodated if requests are made to Camp Director by June 1, 2019.